state-of-the-art/BlendNet/README.md

 ## Purpose

-Existing blender addons, that enabling network rendering on a cluster of instances are too complicated, not enough automated or too expensive.
-The solution is just to use the existing cloud providers with their cheap preemptible instances costs ~3 times less than the regular ones.
+Existing Blender addons that enable network rendering on a cluster of instances are too complicated, not enough automated or too expensive.
+The solution is just to use the existing cloud providers with their cheap preemptible instances that costs ~3 times less than the regular ones.

 For example `GCP` n1-highcpu-64 (**64 core 57.6GB RAM**) will cost you just **$0.48 per hour**.
-Just imagine this - a quite complicated `Cycles engine` frame will cost just $0.50.
+Just imagine this - a quite complicated `Cycles engine` frame will cost just $0.50 and with using and with using optimization techniques less than $0.10.

 ## Challenges